this term with Laura Doehler.

 Laura Doehler, BA (Dance Theatre) and MA (Performance Making), teaches movement (release, contact, improvisation, composition and movement analysis) at the National School of Circus Arts London.
 She is a performer, collaborator and researcher, currently working with H2dance, Tara’ Darquin, Monsur Ali and Anne-Gaelle Thiriot.
 Laura is the founder of Exit Map, a collective working in dialogue with other cross-disciplinary artists.

 Picking up on impermanence and change, Laura choses improvisation as the format to trace and train focus that observes change.
 She initiates collective processes that bring about an embodiment of ideas and manifest in events that people can participate in and witness.
 The shedding of boundaries of self and other and the integration of performance and practice as part of everyday life are reoccurring themes.

-Siobhan Davies Studios is mostly accessible to wheelchair users, with lifts to all floors.
+Siobhan Davies Studios is mostly accessible, with lifts to all floors.
 There are two accessible parking spaces available on site which can be booked in advance.
 Blue Badge parking is also available nearby on West Square and Garden Row (for a full map visit the Southwark Council website).
-Our main door is not power assisted.
+Our main door is power assisted.